 Top

-African American Heritage
+African and African American Programs

-All films are official selections from the Chicago International Children's Film Festival, and all programs include an introduction and post-screening discussion led by one of our trained media educators.
-A curriculum is provided to all groups prior to your screening and is aligned with the new Common Core standards.
+All films are official selections from the Chicago International Children’s Film Festival, and all programs include an introduction and post-screening discussion led by one of our trained media educators.
+A curriculum is provided to all groups prior to your screening and is aligned with Common Core standards.

 Flexible scheduling throughout the day - come to us or let us come to you!
 For details about screenings at Facets Multi-Media, click here.
 For details about screenings at your location, click here.
 For more information, contact our Group Sales Coordinator at fldtrips@facets.org or (773) 281-9075 ext.
 3009.

-AmranWorld Through My Eyes profanity
+Through My Eyes profanity

-Animated/Live-Action Shorts Program
+SnowflakeAnimated/Live-Action/Documentary Shorts Program

-Grades 1-3 (Ages 5 to 8)
+Grades 1-3 (Ages 6 to 8)

-All world language films screened with English subtitles.
-85-minute program includes media education.
+All world language films screened with English subtitles read aloud.

 PDF version of this program description.